aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

 **Canvas Model Configuration:**
 - Canvas model creation is no longer automatic
-- The setup script uses configuration files with placeholder model IDs
+- The setup script creates `config.ini` from template with placeholder model ID
-- Update `infra/scripts/post-deployment-config.ini` with your actual Canvas model ID after creating it
+- Update `infra/scripts/config.ini` with your actual Canvas model ID after creating it
 - Follow the blog post to create your Canvas model after infrastructure deployment

 ### Getting Help
 - Check CloudWatch logs for Lambda function errors
 - Review CDK synthesis output for configuration issues
-- Use `./bin/setup.sh --help` for setup options
+- Use `./bin/run.sh --help` for setup options

 ## Architecture Benefits